AdguardTeam/AdguardKnowledgeBase/04.android/05.faq/docs.en.md

 We hope that this clarifies what's happening.

 <a id="usb"></a>
-## Why Wi-Fi and USB tethering do not work with AdGuard? ##
+## Why do Wi-Fi and USB tethering not work with AdGuard? ##

+> This issue is relevant only for Android versions before 6.0.

 Android does not allow tethered connections to route through the VPN.
-This is an Android rule that applies to all VPN apps running on non-rooted devices.
-This is done for security, out of concern that if a malicious individual was able to get access to your tether, they could piggyback onto the VPN connection.
+This Android rule applies to all VPN apps running on non-rooted devices.
+It is done for security, out of concern that if a malicious individual was able to get access to your tether, they could piggyback onto the VPN connection.

 **Solutions**